Boal: Main populated places

-The parish of Boal
+Parish of Boal

 The parish of Boal is 25.93 km2 in size with a population of 1,137 (INE 2007).

-The town of Boal is the head of this civil parish and also the capital of the homonymous municipality.
+The town of Boal is the head of the civil parish and also the capital of the homonymous municipality.
 It is located in the south-eastern mountainside of the Penouta range near the headwaters of the Pendia River, at about 450 m above sea level.
-It has a population of 588 inhabitants, being they distributed among the three main districts which the town consists of:
+It has a population of 588 inhabitants, they being distributed among the three main districts which the town consists of: